-If you are allergic to IV (intravenous) contrast dye, shellfish or iodine.
+Allergies to IV contrast dye, shellfish or iodine

-The night before the treatment, do not eat or drink anything after midnight.
+Do not eat or drink anything after midnight the night before treatment.
 If you have prescribed oral medicines, take them with a small sip of water only, or as directed.

-You will change into a hospital gown.
-A nurse will place a small needle (IV) in your hand or arm to give medicines during the frame placement, if needed.
-It will also be used for IV contrast dye.
+After you arrive, you will change into a hospital gown.
+A nurse will place a small needle (IV) in your hand or arm to give medicines, if needed, and IV contrast dye.

 A head frame is applied to your head by a neurosurgeon.
-The frame placement can cause some pain and discomfort.
+The frame placement can cause some pain.
 A local anesthetic is used to numb 4 sites on your scalp (2 on the forehead and 2 in the back of your head) before the frame placement.
 This takes about 15-20 minutes.

-After the frame is placed, a CT scan is done.
-This is done to pinpoint the exact place and size of the abnormal area.
+After the frame is placed, you will have a CT scan.
+This will help pinpoint the exact place and size of the treatment area.
 It is also used for treatment planning.
 After the CT, you will wait in a comfortable area for the treatment.
 A television is available for your use.
 If you have never had a CT scan, please let the nurse know.
 You will be given a handout that describes it in detail.

-After the CT scan, you will be able to eat and drink.
-Please drink extra fluids the day of the procedure (we recommend an extra 1-2 quarts).
+You will be able to eat and drink after the CT scan.
+Please drink extra fluids the day of the treatment (try to drink an extra 1-2 quarts of fluid).
 This will flush the dye from your system.
 You will be given a meal after the CT scan is done.

 Radiation treatments are a lot like having x-rays.
 You will not be able to see, feel, or hear the radiation.
 There is no pain or discomfort with the treatment.
 If you are in pain for other reasons, such as back pain or discomfort from the head frame, please let the doctor or nurse know.

-Your doctors, a nurse, a therapist who operates the treatment machine, and the physicist(s) who did the treatment planning will be present during your treatment.
+Your doctors, nurse, therapist who operates the treatment machine, and the physicist(s) who did the treatment planning, will be present during your treatment.

-The day of the procedure and the day afterward, please drink extra fluids to flush the IV contrast from your system
+The day of the procedure and the next day, please drink extra fluids to flush the IV contrast from your system.

 You may have some short-term swelling around both eyes.
 This is caused by the numbing medicine placed at the pin sites.
 This begins about 2-3 days after the treatment.
 It may last from days to weeks.
 This is normal and should go away by itself.

-Starting the day after radiation you can place cold cloths on your eyes to help reduce the swelling.
+Starting the day after treatment, you can place cold cloths on your eyes to help reduce the swelling.
 Put the cloths on for about 20 minutes at a time, 3-4 times a day.
-Continue using the cold cloths for about 4 days after the radiation procedure.
+Keep using the cold cloths for about 4 days after treatment.

-You may have some pain, tenderness or numbness around the pin site areas for up to a few weeks.
+You may have some pain, tenderness or numbness around the pin site areas for a few weeks.
 This is normal and should go away by itself.